-Fax: (519)255-6868 E-mail: clerks@citywindsor.ca WEBSITE: www.citywindsor.ca
+Fax: (519)255-6868 E-mail: clerks@citywindsor.ca WEBSITE: www.citywindsor.ca the City Planner as to content, the City Solicitor as to legal form, and the CFO/City Treasurer as to financial implications;

 - V. That the CAO and City Clerk BE AUTHORIZED to sign the Grant Agreements; - VI.
 That the grant under the New Residential Development Grant Program for 477 Pelissier Street BE PAID to 5021089 Ontario Inc upon completion of the seven (7) new residential units as shown on Appendix B to Report S 173/2020 within one (1) year of Council approval subject to the satisfaction of the City Planner and Chief Building Official.
 Grant funds to come from the City Centre Community Development Planning Fund (Project #7011022). - VII.
 That should the proposed development not be completed in one (1) year, City Council AUTHORIZE that the funds be uncommitted and made available for other applications; and, - VIII.
 That the City Planner BE DELEGATED authority to approve the Site Plan Control application for 477 Pelissier Street.
 Carried.